 Paris graduated from the Florida Institute of Technology with a B.S in Psychology and specialization in Neuropsychology.
 While completing his undergraduate degree, his research under the tutelage of Dr. Webbe focused on concussion testing in patients using an objective Virtual Reality system (NVIT).
 Paris then joined Drs.
 Mihailidis and Khan's laboratories at the University of Toronto where he helped develop and Artificial Intelligence Response System for fall detection.
 Paris joined the Wimmer lab as a PhD student in the Fall 0f 2021.
 He plans to investigate the epigenetic processes contributing to substance abuse and addiction-related behaviors.
 In his free time, Paris enjoys listening to musing, working on his vacation rental business and traveling.

 Lab Manager and Research Technician

-Heather is majoring in Neuroscience in the College of Liberal Arts (Class of 2021) and is minoring in Biology.
-She joined the Wimmer Lab in June 2018 and is excited to learn about addiction research and its societal applications.
-Heather plans to attend medical school after graduation.
+Lauren is pursuing a Bachelor of Science in Neuroscience in the College of Liberal Arts (Class of 2025).
+She joined the Wimmer Lab in the fall of 2023 and is hoping to obtain a deeper understanding of persistent drug exposure and its effects on memory and epigenetics.
+After graduation, Lauren plans to attend medical school to become an anesthesiologist.